 Development Environment: Claude Code (Opus) + Vercel + Cloud Run + Supabase

-“I posted a thread with a video, and the screen turned bright red” – this report kicked off today’s session.
+“I posted a thread with a video, and my screen turned bright red” – this was the report that kicked off today’s session.

-As we chased down the cause, we discovered an invisible wall: the 120-second limit in our serverless environment.
-Video uploads involve a four-step process: INIT, APPEND, FINALIZE, and status check.
-For large videos, this process exceeded two minutes, causing Vercel to give up and return raw text: “An error occurred.”
+Chasing down the cause, we found an invisible wall: the 120-second limit in our serverless environment.
+Video uploads involve four steps: INIT, APPEND, FINALIZE, and status check.
+For large videos, this process exceeds two minutes, causing Vercel to give up first and return raw text: “An error occurred.”
 The frontend then attempted to parse this as JSON, leading to a crash.

-The tricky part was that the backend process had actually succeeded.
+The frustrating part was that the backend process had actually succeeded.
 The video was indeed posted to X, but the frontend registered it as a failure.
-From the user’s perspective, this was the worst possible UX: “An error appeared, but it was posted.”
+From the user’s perspective, it was the worst possible UX: “An error appeared, but it was posted.”

-This battle with the bug wasn’t just about fixing a timeout.
+This bug battle wasn’t just about fixing a timeout.
 We are building a pipeline that automatically generates and posts all content formats – text, images, videos, and threads – without human intervention.
-Ensuring the reliability of that pipeline, regardless of media type, is crucial.
-Today’s fix was part of strengthening that foundation.
+Guaranteeing the reliability of that pipeline, regardless of media type, was the core of today’s foundational enhancement.

-And after squashing the bug, another significant move occurred: we fundamentally redesigned the anticode account’s content strategy, established four pillars, and completed the automation setup.
+And after bug hunting, another significant move occurred: we fundamentally redesigned the anticode account’s content strategy, established four pillars, and completed the automation setup.

 1. Fundamental Resolution of Thread Video Timeout